NagarajKSundar/Lead-Score-Case-Study/README.md

 Last Notable Activity_Modified                         -2.105825
 Last Notable Activity_Olark Chat Conversation          -2.730931

-# Recommendations for the company/CEO :
+# Recommendations for the company :
 - The company should prioritize leads from the sources "Welingak Websites" and "Reference", as they are more likely to result in conversions.

 - Leads who have spent a significant amount of time on the company's websites should be a primary focus, as their extended engagement indicates a higher conversion potential.